-Task No. Task Action Why?
+Task Action Why?
 When?
-Finance Source: Budget or Reserves effects of the exploitation of sea fisheries resources.
+Finance Source: Budget or Reserves exploitation of sea fisheries resources.
 027 To review the Skerries Bank Angling Zone To undertake the recommendations set out in the 2019 D&S IFCA skerries Angling Zone report To assess whether activity in the zone had changed and review the management approach.
 Consultation and meetings with the three interested sectors May to July.
 Management report to be completed by October 2020.
 Budget 028 Co-chair the Inshore Potting Agreement (IPA) Committee.to annually inform potential changes in management D&S IFCA Officers co-chair the IPA annual meeting with the MMO.
 Fishing representative, who sit on the committee, as well as D&S IFCA permit holders are consulted to provide any proposed changes in the management of the IPA.
 Agendas and minutes of the meeting are produced.
 Charts with positional data are produced are disseminated to MMO fishing licence holders and D&S IFCA Permit holders.
 The IPA is a conflict resolution management system in South Devon that is national and internally praised.
 Annual meetings allow fishing industry representative to come together to discuss proposed change to the management system and char.
 This also provides the opportunity to discuss relevant workstreams and future policy drivers to these industry members.
 IPA Committee meeting organised in November 2020.
 Revised IPA charts produced by end of December 2020.
 Minutes of meeting produced by end of March 2021 Budget 029 To review access to demersal mobile gear in areas within MPAs, previously closed under precaution.
-Once formal advice is received from Natural England on the possibility of opening access to demersal mobile gear in the top of Zone 2 of the IPA which lies within the Start Point to Plymouth Sound and Eddystone (SPPSE) SAC and is closed under Annex 5 of the Mobile Fishing Permit Byelaw Permit Conditions, and advice is received regarding the potential impacts of demersal gear on areas within the Skerries Banks and Surrounds MCZ, D&S IFCA may review access to demersal gear within these two MPAs.
-Some areas within the District's EMSs were closed to demersal fishing gear in 2014, under the precautionary principle.
+Once formal advice is received from Natural England on the possibility of opening access to demersal mobile gear in the top of Zone 2 of the IPA which lies within the Start Point to Plymouth Sound and Eddystone (SPPSE) SAC and is closed under Annex 5 of the Mobile Fishing Permit Byelaw Permit Conditions, and advice is received regarding the potential impacts of demersal gear on Some areas within the District's EMSs were closed to demersal fishing gear in 2014, under the precautionary principle.
 At that time real-time monitoring of demersal fishing activity in these areas was not possible.
-With the requirement for Mobile Fishing vessels operating in the D&S IFCA's District to have a functioning IVMS access may be reviewed.
-However, if NE's formal advice suggests that access into this part of the SPPSE SAC is acceptable, this will be dependent A review of management of access will take place though 2020-2021.
+With the requirement for Mobile Fishing vessels operating in the D&S IFCA's District to have a functioning IVMS access may be A review of management of access will take place though 2020-2021.
 Budget